inspeq/inspeq-docs/ResponseStructure.md

 - `created_by`: Entity that created the evaluation (e.g., "SYSTEM")
 - `updated_by`: Entity that last updated the evaluation
 - `is_deleted`: Boolean indicating if the evaluation has been deleted
-- `metric_evaluation_status`: __Overall status of the metric evaluation request (e.g., "PASS", "FAIL").
-This will be "FAIL" if inspeq is not able to evalaute the metric due to internal reasons__
+- `metric_evaluation_status`: __Overall status of the metric evaluation request (e.g., "PASS", "FAIL", "EVAL_FAIL").
+This will be "EVAL_FAIL" if inspeq is not able to evalaute the metric due to internal reasons__

 ## Evaluation Details